xzoert/graphene/README.md

      $john->sayHello();

 And he will politely say "Hello!".
-Of course you can add more interesting functions to the *PersonNode* class, fee free to experiment.
+Of course you can add more interesting functions to the *PersonNode* class, feel free to experiment.

 Within the node class you can get the database connection by calling: